 - Schedule a regular dental appointment for checkups and cleanings

 Moreover, it is always better to consult your dentist if you have any inquiries or concerns about your oral health.
-Also, make sure to attend any follow-up appointments to keep your teeth and gums in strong and healthy condition.
+Also, make sure to attend any dental follow-up appointments to keep your teeth and gums in strong and healthy condition.

 Scaling and Root Planing.